-Check the headset for play by placing your fingers around the upper head tube race.
-Bring your weight to bear on the saddle, pull the front brakes with your other hand and push the SCOTT bike firmly back and forth with the wheel remaining on the ground (a).
+Check the headset for play by placing your fingers around the upper headset cup (a).
+Bring your weight to bear on the saddle, pull the front brakes with your other hand and push the SCOTT bike firmly back and forth with the wheel remaining on the ground.
 If the bearing has play, you will feel the upper head tube race moving in jerks relative to the lower head tube race - visible as a small gap in between the head tube races.

-To check the bearing for ease of running, lift the frame until the front wheel is suspended in the air (b).
+To check whether the headset runs smoothly, lift the frame up until the front wheel no longer touches the ground.
 The handlebars should turn from far left to far right without feeling roughness or tightness at any point.
-With a gentle tap on the handlebars the fork should turn easily from the middle position.
+With a gentle tap on the handlebars (b) the fork should turn easily from the middle position.